superfly/docs/networking/private-networking.html.md

 |         | 16 bits | free space             |

 <div class="important icon">
-**Caution:** 6PN addresses are **not** static and will change over time.
-Fly Machines will be migrated from one host server to another from time to time, and since a host server identifier is encoded in the 6PN address, this means the 6PN address will change.
+**Caution:** 6PN addresses are **not** static and will change over time, for various reasons.
 If you need an unchanging method to address an individual Fly Machine, you can use the domain `<machine_id>.vm.<appname>.internal`.
 </div>

 The machine identifier portion of the 6PN address is not related to the 14 character Machine ID; the two are independent.
 A Fly Machine's current 6PN address can be found in the environment variable `FLY_PRIVATE_IP`.
 As noted above, a Machine's 6PN address is not static, so do not assume that a Fly Machine's Machine ID can be permanently mapped to a particular 6PN address.
+6PN addresses will change when an app is moved into a new Fly Org, or when a Fly Machine is migrated onto a new host server.
 However, an 6PN address change can only happen on a reboot, so supplying a procedure to check for a change in 6PN address on Machine startup is sufficient to handle this event.

 ## Flycast - Private Fly Proxy services